SofyaSau/data-warehouse-project/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify and share this project with proper attribution.

+## About Me

+Hi there!
+I'm Sofia Sautych, a Business Intelligence specialist focused on building end-to-end BI systems and handling analytics platform migrations.